Chapter Advisory Board Restructure FAQs

 In addition, through the appointment process, we will seek to prioritize appointments to Chapter Advisory Board positions that support Executive Committee officers first, followed by positions that support director-level officer positions.
 This does not mean that we will not appoint an advisory board position with primary responsibility for a director-level function if there is an interested and qualified candidate for the role; it simply means we actively work to recruit advisors for other positions first.

-We also anticipate that the revised structure, which provides greater clarity and focus in advisor positions, will be a more desirable opportunity for potential advisor candidates, including young alumnae looking to stay involved post-graduation.
+Our Phase II Pilot also yielded some great success in filling many positions within the revised structure.
+In many cases, the increased clarity, focus, and variety in advisor positions have created more desirable opportunities for potential advisor candidates, including young alumnae looking to stay involved post-graduation.

 What happens next?
 How and when will the transition to the revised structure happen?

-Phase II of the project implementation will occur in spring 2018 with a small pilot group of collegiate Chapter Advisory Boards representing a broad demographic of chapters, that will transition to the new structure.
-This group of pilot chapters will serve as the Phase II advisor workgroup.
+Phase II of the project implementation occurred from Spring 2018 through Spring 2019 with a small pilot group of collegiate Chapter Advisory Boards representing a broad demographic of chapters.

-The purpose of the pilot is to test concepts for and receive feedback on transition and implementation, appointment/re-appointment, and onboarding/re-onboarding processes.
-Feedback from the pilot will inform modifications and revisions to the processes before full implementation.
+The purpose of the pilot was to test concepts for and receive feedback on transition and implementation, appointment/re-appointment, and onboarding/re-onboarding processes.
+Feedback from the pilot informed modifications and revisions to the processes before full implementation.

-If our chapter is not part of the Phase II Pilot but we have vacancies on our Chapter Advisory Board, will we be able to fill them?
+We have vacancies on our Chapter Advisory Board; when will we be able to fill them?